REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 1 The fee is all-inclusive and there will be no separate board retainer fee, committee fee or attendance fee for the Chairman.

-Directors' fees of the non-executive Directors (including the Chairman) will be paid as to about 70% in cash and about 30% in the form of share awards under the RSP, save in the case of a Director who is retiring from the Board at the conclusion of the AGM and a Director who has retired from the Board at the conclusion of the last AGM.
-These Directors will receive all of their Directors' fees in cash.
+Directors' fees of the non-executive Directors (including the Chairman) will be paid as to about 70% in cash and about 30% in the form of share awards under the RSP, save in the case of (i) a Director who is retiring from the Board at the conclusion of the AGM, a Director who has retired from the Board at the conclusion of the last AGM, both of whom will receive all of their Directors' fees in cash; and (ii) a Director whose Director's fees will be paid fully in cash to a government agency, The Directorship & Consultancy Appointments Council.
 The awards consist of the grant of fully paid shares, with no performance conditions attached and no vesting periods imposed.
 In order to encourage the alignment of the interests of the non-executive Directors with the interests of shareholders, a non-executive Director is required to hold shares in the Company worth at least one year of his or her basic retainer fee or the total number of shares awarded under the above policy, whichever is lower, at all times during his or her Board tenure.
 For the Chairman, the shares are required to be held for at least two years from the date of award, and the two-year moratorium shall continue to apply in the event of retirement.
-Details of the Directors' remuneration are provided in the Directors' Remuneration section on page 44 of this Annual Report.
+Details of the Directors' remuneration are provided in the Directors' Remuneration section on page 49 of this Annual Report.
 The P&GCEO as Executive Director is remunerated as part of key management personnel and therefore does not receive Director's fees.
 No individual Director by himself or herself could decide his or her own remuneration.
 The Directors' fees will only be paid upon approval by the shareholders at the AGM.
 These measures serve to assure that the independence of the non-executive Directors is not compromised by their compensation.

 Compensation Risk Assessment